wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/step-by-step-installation/elasticsearch-cluster/elasticsearch-multi-node-cluster.rst

 3. Initializing the cluster
 ---------------------------

-the final stage of the process for installing a multi-node cluster is performed on the initial node and consists in running the security admin script.
+The final stage of the process for installing a multi-node cluster is performed on the initial node and consists in running the security admin script.

 Run the Elasticsearch ``securityadmin`` script to load the new certificates information and start the cluster.
 To run this command, the value ``<elasticsearch_IP>`` must be replaced with the Elasticsearch installation IP: